 Van Heusen has created a range of innovations in business apparel including:

 The Van Heusen story began in 1881 in Pottsville, Pennsylvania.
 Moses Phillips & son Isaac began selling shirts which were hand-sewn by Moses' wife Endel and their daughters, to the local coal miners.
-Quickly successful, Moses expanded the operation to New York City.
+Quickly successful, Phillips expanded the operation to New York City.

 Almost 30 years on, in 1919, Dutch immigrant John Manning van Heusen was granted a patent for a new process he created that fused cloth on a curve, creating a comfortable soft-folding collar that retained the stiff-collar look of the era.

-In New York, Van Heusen met with Isaac Phillips, who bought the U.S. patent for van Heusen's revolutionary soft-folding collar, and the Phillips-Van Heusen (PVH) alliance was born.
+In New York, Van Heusen met with Isaac Phillips, who bought the U.S. patent for Van Heusen's revolutionary soft-folding collar, and the Phillips-Van Heusen (PVH) alliance was born.
 From the 1930s, Van Heusen shirts were imported to Australia from England in small quantities, and a manufacturing plant was established in Melbourne in the mid 1960s to meet the growing demand for the brand in Australia.

 In 1976, Gazal Corporation Limited (Gazal) acquired the license from PVH Corporation (PVH) to manufacture and manage the Van Heusen brand in Australia.
 In 2014, following a long and successful relationship, the PVH Brands Australia Pty Ltd joint venture was formed between Gazal and PVH.
 The partnership leverages PVH’s global strength in the apparel industry, and Gazal’s expertise in the Australasian region.